JuliusTechCo/JuliusGraph/README.md

 - As static HTML pages, which show the entire source code and results, but they are not interactive.
 If you want to read about Julius Graph Engine and its capabilities without register for developer access, please click [here](https://JuliusTechCo.github.io/JuliusGraph/dev/) to read the tutorials in HTML format.
-The HTML format is also a good format to share with your colleagues or fellow developers.
+The HTML is also a good format to share with your colleagues or fellow developers.

 ### Register for Developer Access